MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorAuthentication.md

 ---
-title: Authorize a connection
+title: Authentication with a data source
-description: How to select credentials for a connector in Power Query to authorize a connection, how to select the authentication level, and how to edit or delete credentials for specific connectors and sites.
+description: How to select credentials for a connector in Power Query to authenticate a connection with a data source, how to select the authentication level, and how to edit or delete credentials for specific connectors and sites.
 author: DougKlopfenstein

 ms.service: powerquery